run-ai/docs/docs/Administrator/admin-ui-setup/project-setup.md

 ## Introduction

-Researchers are submitting workloads via The Run:AI CLI, Kubeflow or similar.
-To streamline resource allocation and create prioritize, Run:AI introduced the concept of __Projects__.
-Projects are quota entities that associate a Project name with GPU allocation and preferences.
+Researchers are submitting Jobs via The Run:AI CLI, Kubeflow or similar.
+To streamline resource allocation and  prioritize work, Run:AI introduces the concept of __Projects__.
+Projects are quota entities that associate a Project name with GPU allocation and allocation preferences.

-A Researcher submitting a workload needs to associate a Project with a workload request.
-The Run:AI scheduler will compare the request against the current allocations and the Project and determine whether the workload can be allocated resources or whether it should remain in a _Pending_ state.
+A Researcher submitting a Job needs to associate a Project name with the request.
+The Run:AI scheduler will compare the request against the current allocations and the Project and determine whether the workload can be allocated resources or whether it should remain in the queue for future allocation.

 ## Modeling Projects